 U.S. hemp food sales surged 44% to $129 million last year, according to a report from the U.S.-based Hemp Business Journal and Vote Hemp, a trade group.
 That sector marked the biggest year-on-year gain in 2016 when total sales were estimated to hit $688 million, the report indicated.

-“Items like shelled seed, protein powder, soaps and lotions have continued to increase, complemented by successful hemp cultivation pilot programs in numerous states.”
+“Items like shelled seed, protein powder, soaps and lotions have continued to increase, complemented by successful hemp cultivation pilot programs in numerous states,” Hemp Business Journal said in a release.
 In all, sales of Hemp CBD products boosted the industry to a five year 22% CAGR, according to the report.

 Seven markets studied